indyplanets/appcenter-documentation/user-guide/managing-apps.md

-Managing apps includes viewing the list of apps to which you have access, editing apps, and deleting apps.
+Only the user who created the app, Admins, or a user who is an added Manager for the app can manage an app.
+Managing apps includes viewing, editing, and deleting apps.

+For more information about user roles, app permissions, and job results permimssions, see **[User Roles, App Permissions, and Job Results Permissions](app-permission-user-role.md)**.

-## Accessing the Manage Apps View
+## Accessing **Manage Apps**

+AppCenter provides options for managing apps from both the Dashboard and a specific **Manage Apps** view.

-1. From any view, click the menu button in the upper-left corner, and then click **Manage Apps**.
-AppCenter displays the apps in list view by default.
+1. In the upper-left corner, click the menu button and then click **Overview** or **Manage Apps**.
-2. [Optional] To display apps in grid view, click the grid button in the upper-right corner.

-## Editing an App
+## Editing and Deleting Apps

-Continue Tuesday 11/29.
+* For information about editing apps, see [Editing Apps](editing-apps.md)

-For more information about user types and roles, see **[User Types and Roles](user-types.md)**.
+* For information about deleting apps, see [Deleting Apps](deleting-apps.md)